 To protect vital data, businesses and other organizations implement Transport Layer Security (TLS), commonly referred to as the superseded Secure Socket Layer (SSL), to encrypt data as it is exchanged over IP networks.
-SSL/TLS creates a secure channel between users’ computers or other devices as they exchange information over the internet.
+SSL/TLS creates a secure channel between the server and the end users’ computer or other devices as they exchange information over the internet.

-TLS is an industry standard based on a system of trusted certificates issued by certificate authorities and recognized by servers.
+TLS is an industry standard based on a system of trusted rules and certificates issued by certificate authorities and recognized by servers.
 SSL was replaced by the TLS standard in 2015.

 The best architecture minimizes the decryption required to inspect all relevant traffic while offering legal and privacy controls.
-The centralized approach offered by Gigamon, decrypt once and feed all tools, provides such an architecture.
+The centralized approach to decrypting SSL offered by Gigamon, decrypt once and feed all tools, provides such an architecture.